yanyi9696/pokemon-showdown/PROTOCOL.md

 `|uhtml|NAME|HTML`

-> We received an HTML message (NAME) that can change what it's displaying,
+> We recieved an HTML message (NAME) that can change what it's displaying,
 > this is used in things like our Polls system, for example.

 `|uhtmlchange|NAME|HTML`